 - Bring milk and cream to a simmer (180°F) in a sauce pan over medium heat until curdles form.
 Stir often to prevent sticking to the bottom of the pan; and watch carefully to prevent boiling over.

-- Once curdles form, you will notice that they will eventually begin to separate; remove from heat and add vinegar; stir; and allow to rest for about 5 minutes.
+- Once curdles form, you will notice that they will eventually begin to separate; remove from heat and add vinegar and salt, stir, and allow to rest for about 5 minutes.
 (If you allow it to rest for long periods it will become rubbery.)

 - Line a colander or mesh strainer with 2 to 3 layers of cheesecloth moistened with water.